-With so much extra time in camp in the fall, you have plenty of opportunity to get creative with your camp cooking.
+With so much extra time in camp in the fall, you have plenty of opportunities to get creative with your camp cooking.
 Try out new techniques, or cook on an open fire rather than a gas stove.
-If you’re not sure, try making a chilli con carne at home — to heat up in camp — and wrap up a few potatoes in tin foil to bake on the fire.
+If you’re not sure, try making a chili con carne at home — to heat up in camp — and wrap up a few potatoes in tin foil to bake on the fire.
 Voila.
 A simple and effective chili and baked potato meal, warm, hearty, and just what you need at camp.

-Even if you check the forecast and pick the driest looking day, chances are you’re going to get rained on at some point, so be prepared for camping in the rain.
-Fall is a good time to rewaterproof your tent — better to rewaterproof early than find out you missed the prime time.
+Even if you check the forecast and pick the driest-looking day, chances are you’re going to get rained on at some point, so be prepared for camping in the rain.
+Fall is a good time to re-waterproof your tent — better to re-waterproof early than find out you missed the prime time.
 It’s also a good idea to get yourself a tarp and get familiar with how to set up different tarp shelters.
 You can add extra reinforcement to your tent, create yourself a vestibule area, or just set up a tarp for a kitchen and cooking shelter.

 When the rain starts to fall, you may find yourself retreating under your tarp, or into your tent.
 Have a few other activities to hand, like board games, books, or a few episodes of your favorite series downloaded onto your phone.
 And don’t forget to bring extra charging blocks, or an off-grid power block to keep your electronics powered up.